nebulasio/nebdocs/docs/dapp-development/rpc/rpc.md

 `contract` transaction contract object for call smart contract.

 * Sub properties(**`source` and `sourceType` are not need**):
-* `function` the contract call function for call contarct function.
+* `function` the contract call function for call contract function.
 * `args` the params of contract.
 The args content is JSON string of parameters array.

 ###### Returns